When a Stranger Calls (1979 film): Development

 When a Stranger Calls is an expanded remake of Fred Walton and Steve Feke's short film The Sitter (1977), which roughly comprised the first 23 minutes of this film.
-Walton and Fake alleged that they based The Sitter on a newspaper article detailing the harassment of a young woman who, while babysitting in Santa Monica, California, received phone calls from her attacker inside the residence.
+Walton and Feke alleged that they based The Sitter on a newspaper article detailing the harassment of a young woman who, while babysitting in Santa Monica, California, received phone calls from her attacker inside the residence.

 The Sitter was released theatrically as a pre-screening short feature on a bill with Looking for Mr. Goodbar (1977).
 Executive producers Barry Krost and Douglas Chapin were so impressed by The Sitter that they acquired the rights and commissioned Walton and Feke to develop the short into a full-length feature.

 Filming

 The film marked cinematographer Donald Peterman's feature film debut as director of photography.
 Principal photography began October 9, 1978, and took place over 27 1/2 days at locations in and around Los Angeles, largely including the Brentwood neighborhood.
 The house which served as the location for the first act of the movie was at 321 S. Chadbourne Ave., in Brentwood.
 The Lockhart home in the final act was at 2722 Club Drive in Los Angeles.
-Both houses have since been torn down.
-In November 1978, filming occurred in downtown Los Angeles during the Skid Row stabbing murders, and, by coincidence, utilized some of the sites where actual murder victims had been discovered, including the steps of the Los Angeles Public Library.
+Both houses have been torn down.
+In November 1978, filming occurred in downtown Los Angeles during the Skid Row stabbing murders, and, by coincidence, used some of the sites where murder victims had been discovered, including the steps of the Los Angeles Public Library.

 The downtown bar where Duncan and Tracy meet was Torchy's at 2181/2 W. Fifth Street in Los Angeles.
-This is the same bar that served as filming locations for the redneck bar in 48 Hrs. and for the 1985 version of Brewster's Millions.
+This location is the same bar that served as filming locations for the redneck bar in 48 Hrs. and for the 1985 version of Brewster's Millions.
 Filming was completed by mid-November 1978.